acenet-arc/ACENET_Summer_School_OpenMP_ACC/_extras/08-mandel.md

 > ## Parallelize the Mandelbrot Code
 > 1. Decide what variable or variables should be made private, and then compile and test the code.
 > 2. Run on few different numbers of CPUs.
 How does the performance scale?
+> 3. Try different scheduling types.
+How does it affect the performance?
+What seems to work best for this problem?
 {: .challenge}